GwenBritton/Linux-The_File_System/.guides/content/Relative-paths-b21d.md

 -- or because the _worskpace_ directory lives inside the home directory:

 ```
-# Using the ~ tilda character that represents the /home/codio/ path
+# Using the ~ tilde character that represents the /home/codio/ path
 cd ~/workspace
 ```